-All dollar amounts in our condensed consolidated financial statements and tables have been rounded to the nearest thousand dollars, except share and per share amounts.
+All amounts in our condensed consolidated financial statements and tables have been rounded to the nearest thousand, except share and per share amounts, unless otherwise indicated.

 Management evaluated all events and transactions occurring after the balance sheet date through the filing of this quarterly report on Form 10-Q.